_.jpg)

 The series tracks where Rick Grimes has been since he was last seen in The Walking Dead, and his efforts to get back to Michonne, as Michonne also tries to find him after discovering he was actually still alive.

-The Ones Who Live ran for six episodes, with no announced plans at the time of writing (May 2024) for a second season.
+The Ones Who Live ran for six episodes, completing the story of Rick and Michonne.
+There are no plans for a second season.

 Read more about The Ones Who Live here.